-Suprtool for HP-UX can read Eloquence datasets in two modes, one is with dbget mode-2 serially and the other is a large "blocked" fast read method.
+Suprtool/Open can read Eloquence datasets in two modes, one is with dbget mode-2 serially and the other is a large "blocked" fast read method.
 The default method used depends on your version of Suprtool.
 Suprtool has two flavours in terms of which set of "Image" intrinsics it uses.
 The first or regular version loads the Eloquence libraries by using the SHLIB\PATH or looks for the Eloquence libraries in their default location.
-This "regular" version of Suprtool for HP-UX has the FastRead option turned on by default.
-The version of Suprtool that uses the ROBELLELIB\IMAGE variable to find the Image libraries has the FastRead option off by default.
 This setting must be turned on prior to the Base command.
 See the Set command for details